postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/aspect-abilities.md

 If an aspect instance decides that it cannot be applied to the target to which it has been applied, its implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method can call the <xref:Metalama.Framework.Aspects.IAspectBuilder.SkipAspect> method.
 The effect of this method is to prevent the aspect from providing any advice or child aspect and to set the <xref:Metalama.Framework.Aspects.IAspectInstance.IsSkipped> to `true`.

 The aspect may or may not report a diagnostic before calling <xref:Metalama.Framework.Aspects.IAspectBuilder.SkipAspect>.
+Calling this method does not report any diagnostic.

 ## Customizing its appearance in the IDE